Micro Mini Kick Scooter Review (By MICRO KICKBOARD)

-So, first thing I did was to check online.
-I found out that the Mini Micro is an award winning scooter for preschoolers and that Its innovative design has all the features needed for beginners whose parents take safety seriously.
-I also found out that on Amazon and Ebay, it was the scooter with the best ratings, even better than any Razor, which was a little surprising (and there are no Razor Scooters in the range of 2-5 years old with good ratings!).
+So, the first thing I did was to check online.
+I found out that the Mini Micro is an award-winning scooter for preschoolers and that Its innovative design has all the features needed for beginners whose parents take safety seriously.
+I also found out that on Amazon and eBay, it was the scooter with the best ratings, even better than any Razor, which was a little surprising (and there are no Razor Scooters in the range of 2-5 years old with good ratings!).

 And we finally bought the Scooter…

 We bought it for under 80 bucks, which was a little more expensive than average.
 One month after buying it, these are the comments I want to share with my readers: